NicerEnterprises/NicerApp-WebOS-v5.1.z/README.md

 > sudo service apache2 restart
 >
 > sudo service nginx restart

+# Initializing a couchdb database

+You'll have to edit .../NicerAppWebOS/domainConfigs/YOURDOMAIN_TLD/naLAN.json to enter your local area network's outside-world IP address.

+After this, you'll have to browse once to https://YOURDOMAIN.TLD/NicerAppWebOS/db_init.php and after that to https://YOURDOMAIN.TLD

 # Modifying the HTML for a nicerapp site
 This is done by modifying .../NicerAppWebOS/domainConfigs/YOURDOMAIN_TLD/index.template.php